gauravkrp/gauravkrp/README.md

 Front-end Architect.
 With Entrepreneurial mindset, I am fond of travelling and love to solve real world problems, I carry sense of crafting products around necessity and has a design wit to improve human experiences.
 A self-taught programmer.

-Skills: REACT / JS / HTML / CSS / PhP/ AWS
+Skills: React.js / JS / HTML / CSS / Node.js / PhP / AWS / Wordpress

-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning ML
 - 👯 I’m looking to collaborate on FinTech projects